-OLLI at UVa is recognized as a University-affiliated organization by the Board of Visitors of the University of Virginia.
-In 2007 OLLI at UVa became one of now 123 institutes in a growing, national, lifelong-learning network for seasoned adults that is supported by the Bernard Osher Foundation founded in 1977 and headquartered in San Francisco, CA.
+OLLI at UVA is recognized as a University-affiliated organization by the Board of Visitors of the University of Virginia.
+In 2007, OLLI at UVA, became one of 123 institutes in a growing, national, lifelong-learning network for seasoned adults that is supported by the Bernard Osher Foundation founded in 1977, headquartered in San Francisco, CA.

 Aware that an active mind is as necessary to a full life as are social relationships and physical exercise, the Osher Lifelong Learning Institute at the University of Virginia offers educational opportunities and intellectual enrichment to active adults in the community.
 The Institute is member-directed and draws upon its members’ resources, as well as other academic and community resources, to organize courses and other educational activities.
 In this stimulating environment, members may acquire new knowledge, explore ideas, exercise creativity, and share interests and expertise with others.

 Dear OLLI at UVA Members,

 On June 5, 2020, hundreds of community members gathered at the Memorial to Enslaved Laborers at UVA and knelt in silence for 8 minutes and 46 seconds to commemorate the deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and others.
 Like many of you, we have watched the events of the past two months unfold with deep grief.
 Racial tensions in America have devastated Black, Indigenous, and People of Color communities throughout our nation’s history, and the profound disparities highlighted by the COVID-19 pandemic have shed light on a long-overdue need to more fully address issues of social justice, including the community of education and lifelong learning.